 Cortijo Blanco is an estate-bottled wine made from viura grapes.
 Cortijo blanco is aged in 100% stainless steel to showcase the vibrant purity and minerality of viura from Rioja, Spain's most prestigious wine region.
 For wine drinkers who want to learn more about this magical, storybook wine region and enjoy a delicious dry white wine, Cortijo Blanco offers a perfect introduction.
 Cortijo means cottage or shack, a reference to the fact that a humble Rioja winery can make excellent, high quality wine.
 The philosophy of Cortijo is simple - to make better wine, you need to harvest better grapes.
-Cortijo improves the quality of its wines by doing a better job in the vineyards.
+The quality of Cortijo wines are maintained by maintaining quality in the vineyards.
 Rather than building a chateau or a beautiful tasting room, Cortijo focuses on cultivating the only meaningful ingredient, the grapes.
 Beginning with the 2009 vintage, Cortijo is made with estate-owned grapes.
 Cortijo Blanco is a pure expression of crisp, mineral-driven white wine at an excellent price point.

 WHAT MAKES THIS WINE UNIQUE?
 This is an honest wine with great complexity at an unbelievable price.
 This wine is made from 100% un-oaked viura, the main white grape of Rioja.
 Made from estate-owned grapes, this wine is a floral, bright and clean expression of viura.

 RATING HISTORY: 2015 88VM; 2013 89IWC; 2012RP 2011 89RP & 89IWC, 2008IWC